Starsatham/Java-Project/README.md

 | 4. i) Install java and set the environment path
      ii) Install java framework on Springboot(STS)
-     iii) open Springboot and import the Java project file, then rum the application and visit the localhost:8080
+     iii) open Springboot and import the Java project file, then run the application and visit the localhost:8080

 | 5.
 Run the project |